z5489/monthly_rs/README.md

 # Watchlist Relative Strength (RS) Dashboard

 A premium, interactive dashboard that computes and tracks relative strength metrics for a customized stock watchlist.
-The dashboard is populated by a nightly data pipeline running via GitHub Actions, which processes historical data from Yahoo Finance and commits the results as a static JSON file.
+The dashboard is populated by a nightly data pipeline running via GitHub Actions, which processes historical data from Yahoo Finance and commits the results as static JSON and CSV files.

 ## Features